djcf/powerdns-docker/README.md

 ## Usage
 ### Using ansible
-This is the easiest way.
+This should be the easiest way, but its completely untested at the moment.

 1. It relies on https://github.com/Nosmoht/ansible-module-powerdns, an ansible module for talking to powerdns which is located in the lib directory.
 So make sure to clone the repository with submodules when you do.
 Try `git clone --recusrive git@github.com:djcf/powerdns-docker.git` instead of the normal `git clone`.
 2. Just edit the dns-inventory.yml file so it reflects your desired infrastructure.
 It's advised to use ns0. as the PDNS master, and ns1-4 and slaves.